The Differences Between Real-time and Turn-based Strategy

 The best way to understand a typical RTS game is to imagine the Middle Ages.
 In this foundational phase of human development, various newfound cultures uplifted themselves from the ashes of Classical Civilizations, often towards imperial domination goals.

-If you could imagine France, Germany, England, Scandinavia, etc. - all of these countries and nations developing all around each other, all at the same time, and consequently invading or forming alliances with each other, then you pretty much understand a real-time strategy game such as Age of Empires.
+If you could imagine France, Germany and England, for example, all developing around each other, at the same time, and consequently invading or forming alliances with each other - then you pretty much understand a real-time strategy game (such as Vikings: War of Clans).

 This type of real-time strategy game involves players developing their people, settlements, armies, and strategies all in real-time.
 Unit construction, invasions, and all developments between players all occur along a single, continuous, and unhindered timeline which all present players share.